duncantl/CanvasQuiz/README.md

 The schema is at [http://www.imsglobal.org/xsd/ims_qtiasiv1p2p1.xsd](http://www.imsglobal.org/xsd/ims_qtiasiv1p2p1.xsd) The R object representing the types and elements in the schema is availabe in inst/schema/QTISchema.rds.
 It is useful to see what child nodes and attributes can be in each XML element.
+You'll need to install the [XMLSchema package](https://github.com/omegahat/XMLSchema) (from github).

 The format may be documented [here](http://www.imsglobal.org/question/index.html) but this seems slightly different.